TALLINN BUS STATION

 Mon–Fri 08:00–19:00

-Sat–Sun 09:00–17:00You will be charged €0.30 per minute, plus local call charges imposed by your telephone operator and connection fees based on your service package (Telia €0.2278 per minute, Tele2 €0.23 per minute, Elisa €0.30 per minute – according to 31.08.2018).
+Sat–Sun 09:00–17:00Tpilet paid helpline will charge you €0.30 per minute, plus local call charges imposed by your telecommunications operator and connection fees based on your service package (Telia: €0.2278 per minute, Tele2: €0.23 per minute, Elisa: €0.30 per minute – as of 31.08.2018).

 History